-MIGW comprises events for the digital games development industry, games enthusiasts, educators and the general public.
-In addition to the marquee events, such as consumer expo PAX AUS and industry conference Game Connect Asia Pacific (GCAP), the 2016 program included Games – A Family Affair, featuring a range of family friendly game play opportunities, the Education in Games Summit, and the Women in Games Lunch.
+MIGW comprises events for the digital games development industry, games enthusiasts, educators and the general public, approximately 60,000 people attend.
+In addition to the marquee events, such as consumer expo PAX AUS and industry conference Game Connect Asia Pacific (GCAP), the program includes the Australian Game Developer Awards, a family day at ACMI, an Education in Games Summit and the annual Women in Games Lunch. .

-Of the 60,000 attendees at MIGW 2016, approximately 13.6% were international visitors.
-Much of PAX AUS was live streamed via Twitch, a global social video platform for gamers.
+In 2016, much of PAX AUS was live streamed via Twitch, a global social video platform for gamers.
 More than 580,000 unique views were recorded on Twitch, representing a 43% increase in activity from 2015.
 This has helped broaden the reach and recognition of MIGW internationally and generate interest in attendance.

 MIGW 2016 provided direct economic benefit to the local games industry.
-Thirteen local games companies received Victorian Government support to exhibit at PAX AUS, all secured direct sales or serious business interest as a result of exhibiting.
-Grants are currently available for local companies to exhibit at PAX AUS 2017.
+The 13 local games companies that received Victorian Government support to exhibit at PAX AUS all secured direct sales or serious business interest as a result of exhibiting.

 Targeted missions to key markets to establish new industry links and advance international engagement and trade.
 Mission participants will also be supported with guidance on developing export markets and planning offshore activities.